aodbee/recsalmo/README.md

-# recsalmo (Rapid Typing and Characterization Tool for Whole Genome Sequencing Data of Salmonella)
+# RECSALMO (Rapid Typing and Characterization Tool for Whole Genome Sequencing Data of Salmonella)

 **Introduction:**